DavidL1023/UltrasonicCarKit/README.md

-# Arduino Car Kit
+# ~Anton Arduino Kits
-I created a remote and automatic car out of an arduino car kit Anton gave me.
+I created a remote control and automatic car out of an arduino car kit Anton gave me.

+Also, tribute to the arduino crane that broke below

 # Libraries used
 [Arduino.h](https://www.arduino.cc/en/software) /